DPOptimizerFastGradientClipping¶

 - class opacus.optimizers.optimizer_fast_gradient_clipping.DPOptimizerFastGradientClipping(optimizer, *, noise_multiplier, max_grad_norm, expected_batch_size, loss_reduction='mean', generator=None, secure_mode=False, **kwargs)[source]¶

-assumes that parameters over which it performs optimization belong to GradSampleModuleFastGradientClipping and therefore have thegrad_sample
+torch.optim.Optimizersubclass as an underlying optimizer.DPOptimizerFastGradientClippingassumes that parameters over which it performs optimization belong to GradSampleModuleFastGradientClipping and therefore have thegrad_sampleattribute.On a high level

 >>> module = MyCustomModel() >>> optimizer = torch.optim.SGD(module.parameters(), lr=0.1) >>> dp_optimizer = DPOptimizerFastGradientClipping( ... optimizer=optimizer, ... noise_multiplier=1.0, ... max_grad_norm=1.0, ... expected_batch_size=4, ... )